 Why Do I Need a Purchase Order System for Small Businesses?

 Because they create a binding legal contract between you (the customer) and the vendor (the seller), purchase orders offer both documentation and legal protections for both parties.
 They also spell out a variety of important concerns, such as pricing terms and the quality and quantity of goods and services to be delivered by a certain date.
 It makes good sense, then, to create, track, and manage these crucial documents in an intelligent and user-friendly way.

-Formalising this process helps reduce duplicate orders and unapproved spending by introducing approval workflows and supplier management to the equation.
-Process improvements are an important part of optimisation even for the smallest businesses, so having some variety of purchase order system in place is no longer optional for most companies competing in the fast-paced contemporary market.
+Formalizing this process helps reduce duplicate orders and unapproved spending by introducing approval workflows and supplier management to the equation.
+Process improvements are an important part of optimization even for the smallest businesses, so having some variety of purchase order system in place is no longer optional for most companies competing in the fast-paced contemporary market.